About the labs

 - Mancuso et al. Nat Neurosci (2019).
 22:2111-2116

-We are seeking a highly motivated, enthusiastic, critical, and creative individual to join our teams.
-The candidate should have a strong interest in neurobiology.
+We are seeking a highly motivated, enthusiastic, critical and creative individual to join our teams.
+The candidate should have a strong interest in genomics and/or transcriptomics, and wet lab or dry lab experience in these fields would be an advantage.

 Desirable but not required